-- By the time you get a patent, your invention may be worthless.
-It generally takes two to three years to obtain a software or business-method incredible pace of change in the software and Internet industries, your invention may be obsolete and worthless by the time you receive your patent.
-For a patent to add real value to your business, you need to feel confident that the invention you are patenting will not soon be outdated by newer technology.
+- Time horizon.
+By the time you get a patent, your invention may be worthless.
+It generally takes two to three years to obtain a software or business-method patent.
+Given the incredible pace of change in the software and online spaces, your invention may be obsolete and worthless by the time you receive your patent.
+For a patent to add real value to your business, you need to feel confident that the it will not soon be outdated by newer technology.

-- Software and Internet patents are suspect.
-Because the United States Patent and Trademark Office (PTO) has had problems deciding what kinds of software and Internet business methods really are patentable, patents on these inventions are suspect.
-The fact that the PTO issues a patent doesn’t mean the patent is valid.
-It only means that a particular examiner has decided that a patent should issue on your invention.
+- Uncertainty of software and Internet patents.
+Because the U.S. Patent and Trademark Office (PTO) has had problems deciding what kinds of software and Internet business methods really are patentable, patents on these inventions are somewhat suspect.
+Even the fact that the PTO issues a patent does not necessarily mean the patent is valid.
+It means only that a particular examiner has decided that a patent should issue on your invention.
 If you should later go to court to enforce the patent, the infringer may be able to successfully prove that the patent never should have issued in the first place.
 In other words, a judge can (and often does) second guess the patent examiner and—assuming your adversary appeals—an appellate judge can second guess the first judge.
-This second-guessing routine, which is potentially a problem for all patents, is especially troublesome for software and Internet business methods patents.
+This second-guessing routine, which is potentially a problem for all patents, is especially troublesome for software and internet business methods patents.
 This is primarily because the PTO lacks both sufficient personnel who are qualified to examine software-related applications and comprehensive information about previous software developments (the prior art in this particular field).
 Simply, it’s well known that many software and Internet business methods patents have been and continue to be improperly issued.
 The fact that you get such a patent may be little more than an invitation to spend piles of money on lawyers and courts in an unsuccessful effort to enforce it against attacks on its validity.
-In addition, passage of the America Invents Act may have sounded the death knell for business method patents.
+In addition, passage of the America Invents Act has created further confusion in legal circles about the strength of business method patents.

-As a general rule, seeking a software or Internet business methods patent is unwise unless you are reasonably sure that your invention deserves a patent and at least one of the following is true:
+Seeking a patent is not always a bad idea.
+As a general rule, seeking a software or Internet business methods patent is unwise unless you are reasonably sure that your invention deserves a patent, and at least one of the following is true:

-- You are economically strong enough to fund patent litigation should the need for it arise (patent litigation is hellishly expensive because you must hire lawyers—commonly in excess of $100,000).
+- You and your company are economically strong enough to fund patent litigation should the need for it arise (patent litigation is expensive because you must hire specialized lawyers, with costs commonly adding up to in excess of $100,000).

-- You are stubborn and savvy enough to take time to understand how the patent system works and willing to do some or all of your own legal work (a good-sized hill to climb, but others have done it, with huge rewards).
+- You are stubborn and savvy enough to take time to understand how the patent system works and willing to do some or all of your own legal work (a good-sized hill to climb, but others have done it, creating significant savings).

 - The innovation is sufficiently important to another company to cause it to come to terms with you if you have the patent (by purchasing your patent rights or paying you for a license to use the innovation).